Barton, New Mexico

 Barton is a census-designated place (CDP) in Bernalillo and Santa Fe counties, New Mexico, United States.
 It was first listed as a CDP prior to the 2020 census.

 Barton is in eastern Bernalillo County and the southwest corner of Santa Fe County.
 It is bordered to the east by the town of Edgewood and to the northwest by Sedillo.
 Interstate 40 forms the northern border of the community, leading west 25 mi to Albuquerque and east 90 mi to Santa Rosa.
-New Mexico State Road 217 crosses Barton from its start at I-40 and leads south 7 mi to State Road 222 near Manzano Springs.
+New Mexico State Road 217 crosses Barton from its start at I-40 and leads south 7 mi to New Mexico State Road 222 near Manzano Springs.

 Demographics

 Education

 All parts of Barton, in both counties, are zoned to Moriarty Municipal Schools.